yisiox/tp/docs/UserGuide.md

 ## Using this Guide

-This user guide contains all information needed to use AssetBook-3.
+This user guide contains all information needed to use AssetBook.
 A [glossary](#glossary) is provided in case you encounter any unfamiliar terms.

 #### New Users

-If this your first time using AssetBook-3, head over to the [quick start](#quick-start) to learn how to set up the application.
+If this your first time using AssetBook, head over to the [quick start](#quick-start) to learn how to set up the application.
-After which, you can have a look at the [features](#features) of AssetBook-3, or simply follow this guide in order.
+After which, you can have a look at the [features](#features) of AssetBook, or simply follow this guide in order.

 #### Experienced Users